Support + Funding

 As we re-open to events, The Simpson Center for the Humanities will be following the University of Washington requirements for Fall 2021 in-person events.
 Visitors to the Simpson Center must follow UW COVID Prevention Guidelines, including wearing an approved face covering.
-Current UW affiliated guests must sign in with their UW NetID.
-Guests who are not current faculty, students, or staff must show proof of vaccination or a negative PCR test taken within 72 hours prior to the event or visit.
+All guests at public events must show proof of vaccination or a negative PCR test taken within 72 hours prior to the event or visit.

 If you have concerns about hosting an event in-person, please contact Program & Events Manager Caitlin Palo to discuss what might be possible in a remote setting.
 Above all, we want to support events that further vibrant and engaging research and conversation, in whatever form is most feasible.

 For colloquia, seminars, and many lectures where there will be q&a with the audience, the Simpson Center recommends using the Zoom Meeting feature, in which the audience and speaker can see each other and have direct Q&A or discussion.
 For Zoom meeting events that we advertise on our calendar, social media, and newsletter, we require faculty hosts to set up a Zoom meeting with registration enabled.
 Or you may choose to use another registration format (e.g. Google Docs).

 Instructions for setting up zoom meeting with registration.